 The aircraft's deployment sent a strong message about U.S. commitment in Eastern Europe, calming allies as they work to counter Russian saber-rattling, said Brig.
 Gen. Norm Cooling, the deputy commander of Marine Corps Forces Europe and Africa.

-"Exercises like Atlantic Resolve reassures our allies and deters [Russian President Vladimir] Putin in what he is doing," Cooling said, referring to a host of Marine training initiatives involving NATO allies, including operations by the Black Sea Rotational Force in Romania.
+"Exercises like Atlantic Resolve reassures our allies and deters [Russian President Vladimir] Putin in what he is doing," Cooling said Brig.
+Gen. Norm Cooling, the deputy commander of Marine Forces Europe and Africa, referring to a host of Marine training the umbrella initiatives involving NATO allies that encompasses all training initiatives in support of NATO, Iincluding operations by the Marine-lead Black Sea Rotational Force in Romania.

 "If it is of concern to our allies, it should concern us because of our Article Five obligations," Cooling added, referring to the NATO agreement under which U.S. forces are obligated to respond to an attack on one of our allies.
 "Ideally Russia is not an adversary — if it turns around in Ukraine and gets back to their end of Cold War democratic transition to peaceful capitalism."

 The deployment of three Marine Ospreys and a KC-130J Super Hercules with Marine Air-Ground Task Force Crisis Response-Africa from Spain to Romania is just one small facet of a growing effort by the U.S. military to reassure allies.
-While in Romania through late May to participate in Exercise Platinum Eagle — led by the Corps' Black Sea Rotational Force — Marines demonstrated the tiltrotor's capabilities by ferrying local and Bulgarian forces during training operations.
+While in Romania through late May there from May 24 until May 28 to participate in Exercise Platinum Eagle — led by the Corps' Black Sea Rotational Force — a BSRF-lead exercise – Marines demonstrated the tiltrotor's capabilities by ferrying local Romanian and Bulgarian forces during training operations.

 "I think they were very impressed with the Osprey," Cooling said.
 "We as Marines are still very impressed.
 You don't understand that until you see what is does in theater."

-Using the Osprey helped Marines showcase crisis response capabilities with speed and range beyond any helicopter, all while maintaining the ability to land vertically in restrictive spaces.
+Using the Osprey helped Marines showcase crisis response capabilities with speed and range beyond any helicopter, all while maintaining the but the ability to land vertically in restrictive spaces.